 “Woah,” Hilcox and Muller said together.

-“Well let’s go turn him in.”
-Hilcox chimed.
+“Well let’s go turn him in,” the smaller one chimed.

 “You guys can do it.”
 I tossed the phone to Druda.
 “I’m tired… and I’ve been pausing something I shouldn’t have.”

-“I’ll take care of the official stuff,” Druda said and gave me a bow.
+“I’ll take care of the official things,” Druda said and gave me a bow.
 I returned it and wished them luck before running to the tunnel’s entrance.

 As I exited the furnace and hit the sun for the last particular time on that particular field on that particular planet, I realized my moment with Marcy should have been nothing more than a moment.
 I had to go back and fix that.
 The other guys could finish up there without me: save Cecil and the others, blow the lid off the already-blown bomb, and dance under a rain of paused and polished butter, bug wings, and spearmint gum from Druda’s hands.